healthbadge/episimmer/Scripts/generate_examples/ReadMe.md

 > -a *"add_line"* and -c function as mentioned in agents.py.

+---

 ## 4. events.py
+Creates a *events_file.txt/csv* file for the user with input specifications.

 -ag *agent_indices* -loc *location_indices*<br>
 Example : appends to file *filename* events where all *agent_indices* were present in the event at all *location_indices*<br>
 ```python